troy-west/apache-kafka-three-ways/README.md

 Throughout we focus on real-time data's unifying abstraction, the log.

 After the presentation and any Q+A we use [troy-west/apache-kafka-cli-tools](https://github.com/troy-west/apache-kafka-cli-tools) to start a local, 3-node Kafka Cluster.
-We operate that cluster via the shell scripts provided within the Kafka project, exploring repartitioning, offsets, consumer groups, and more.
+We operate that cluster via the shell scripts by Kafka, exploring repartitioning, offsets, consumer groups, and more.

 # Afternoon Session (Practice)